VietThan/angular-my-app/README.md

 ## USER INITIALIZED

 Angular tutorial for something about heroes.
 Is this not working?
+It worked.

 ## ANGULAR CLI INITIALIZE